McCormick29/ProjectORG/README.md

 # ProjectORG

 This app will allow programmers to organize, track sprints, and monitor goals.
-Team manager, program manager, and higher will be able to access profiles to better judge team proficiency and improve.
+Team manager, program manager, and higher will be able to access profiles to better judge team proficiency and areas of improvement.

 # App Functionality